EBZebra/docs/edge/source/guide/configreference.md

 ## WebDB
 ### WebStorageDBPath
 Path to an existing directory to store Web Storage databases.
+Not supported in Android.

 **Possible Values**